 Student ID Cards

-You will be issued with a College identification card, which you must bring with you every time you attend.
-In addition to being an ID card, the card is required to access and exit the campus by vehicle,; to access and exit teaching areas within the building; and for attendance recording.
+You will be issued with a College identification card which you must bring with you every time you attend.
+In addition to being an ID card, the card is required to access and exit the campus by vehicle, to access and exit teaching areas within the building, for attendance recording, and for borrowing or use of resources in the Library and Learning Centre.
 If you lose this card, a replacement will cost £5.

 Damage to College Property